smetj/wishbone/docs/introduction.rst

 Introduction
 ============

-Wishbone is a Python library to create IO driven event processing servers by defining a pipeline of inputs and outputs with a number of intermediate processing stages in between through which events travel.
+Wishbone is a Python library to create event processing servers by defining a pipeline of inputs and outputs with a number of intermediate processing stages in between through which events travel.

 Wishbone comes with the necessary tools and modules to bootstrap servers from CLI and have them running as a permanent solution in a minimum of time.